Fahrenheit 9/11: Critical reception

 The film was received positively by critics.
-Review aggregator website Rotten Tomatoes reports an approval rating of 82% based on 237 reviews, with an average rating of 7.33/10.
+Review aggregator website Rotten Tomatoes reports an approval rating of 82% based on 235 reviews, with an average rating of 7.5/10.
 The site's critics' consensus reads: "Extremely one-sided in its indictment of the Bush administration, but worth watching for the humor and the debates it'll stir."
-It also received a score of 67 on Metacritic, based on 43 reviews.
+It also received a score of 67 on Metacritic, based on 43 critics, indicating "generally favorable" reviews.

 Film critic Roger Ebert, who gave the documentary three and a half stars out of four, said that the film "is less an exposé of George W. Bush than a dramatization of what Moore sees as a failed and dangerous presidency", adding: "Moore brings a fresh impact to familiar material by the way he marshals his images".

 Joe Morgenstern of The Wall Street Journal described the film as "rambling, troubling and sometimes rousing", and wrote: "At its best, "Fahrenheit 9/11" is an impressionist burlesque of contemporary American politics that culminates in a somber lament for lives lost in Iraq.
 But the good stuff—and there's some extremely good stuff—keeps getting tainted by Mr. Moore's poison-camera penchant for drawing dark inferences from dubious evidence."

 Entertainment Weekly put it on its end-of-the-decade, "best-of" list, saying, "Michael Moore's anti-Bush polemic gave millions of frustrated liberals exactly what they needed to hear in 2004—and infuriated just about everyone else.
 Along the way, it became the highest-grossing documentary of all time."

 Commercial performance

-Grossing over $222 million total worldwide, the film is the highest grossing documentary of all time according to Box Office Mojo.
+Grossing over $222 million total worldwide, the film is the highest grossing documentary of all time according to Box Office Mojo, and was recognized by Guinness World Records as the third highest-grossing documentary ever.
 The film had a general release in the United States and Canada on June 23, 2004.
 It has since been released in 42 more countries.
 On Al-Jazeera in August 2012, Moore claimed that the movie "grossed about half a billion dollars" worldwide.
 It was the highest-grossing film released by Lionsgate until it was surpassed by The Hunger Games in 2012.